 One of the NHL's great hair farmers, Smyth could have easily been mistaken for a rock star when he arrived on Long Island in 2007.

 The bass player for Alice In Chains?
 Nope.
-It's the notorious pot-stirring winger (wasn't Winger the name of a band?) during his '90s days with the Washington Capitals.
+This is the notorious pot-stirring winger (wasn't Winger the name of a band?) during his '90s days with the Colorado Avalanche.

-The Lithuanian blueliner proved that hockey is indeed a hair-raising sport.
+The Lithuanian blueliner proved that hockey is indeed a hair-raising sport, especially when you play for the New York Rangers.

 The Hanson Brothers